mzarejko/covid_web/README.md

 ## Setup

-To make site working install [docker-engine](https://docs.docker.com/engine/install/)  and docker-compose (dockerfiles in repo are for linux), next type in terminal comand
+To make site working install [docker-engine](https://docs.docker.com/engine/install/)  and docker-compose (dockerfiles in repo are for linux), next you have to create in backend folder file with name .env where will by all private settigns.
+Example of file is shown below:

+     SECRET_KEY= 'random string of characters',
+     DEBUG = 'True or False',

+     POSTGRES_HOST = 'name of database host',
+     PORT = 'port of database',
+     POSTGRES_DB = 'name of database',
+     POSTGRES_USER = 'username',
+     POSTGRES_PASSWORD = 'password',

+     RABBITMQ_DEFAULT_USER = 'username of rabbitmq',
+     RABBITMQ_DEFAULT_PASS = 'password',
+     CELERY_BROKER_URL = 'pyamqp://[$RABBITMQ_DEFAULT_USER]:[$RABBITMQ_DEFAULT_PASS]@rabbitmq:5672//',
+     CELERY_RESULT_BACKEND = 'django-db',

+     GMAIL = 'mail which will by send account activation mail to user', PASS_GMAIL = 'password to mail'

+Next type in terminal this command to start site

      $ sudo docker-compose up --build

 After few minutes site should work at address http://0.0.0.0:3000/ with backend at http://0.0.0.0:8000/